guyleonard/sagawe/README.md

 # Single Cell Genome Assembly Workflow

 This is a suggested workflow for the assembly of [MDA](https://en.wikipedia.org/wiki/Multiple_displacement_amplification) sequenced Single Cells from the Illumina MiSeq platform.
-These are sometimes also described as Single Amplified Genomes (SAGs).
+These are sometimes also described as Single-cell Amplified Genomes (SAGs).

 ## SAG Assembly Workflow in Steps